front-commerce/developers.front-commerce.com/source/docs/advanced/features/feature-flags.md

 title: Feature Flags
 ---

-Some modules in front-commerce have feature flags that are used to enable/disable set module.
+Some modules in Front-Commerce use feature flags to enable or disable its features.

-### Enabling/Disabling a feature
+## Enabling or Disabling a feature

 Typically the feature flag is defined inside the folder of the module in a loader called `featureFlagLoader.js`.
 So for example the feature flag for the wishlist module on magento1 is located at `src/server/modules/magento1/wishlist/featureFlagLoader.js`.